Genki Travel Health Insurance Review: Is It Worth It?

 The great part is that this isn’t a once-and-done decision.
 As your journey unfolds and your destinations evolve, you’re free to tweak your coverage monthly.

-You're also covered for a generous 180 days per calendar year for all benefits during stays in your country of origin.
-This means peace of mind as you reconnect with friends, family, or take a break from your nomadic adventures.
+You're also covered for 30 days per calendar year for all benefits during stays in your country of citizenship.
+This means peace of mind as you reconnect with friends and family, or take a break from your nomadic adventures.

 It’s this kind of adaptability that aligns so well with the unpredictable rhythm of nomadic travels, allowing your insurance to seamlessly sync with your ever-changing itinerary.